Human Trafficking

 NI authorities failing women through ‘soft touch’ approach to purchase of sex law

-Last week, Belfast man Ronnie McCaughey, 70, was handed a conditional discharge after being charged with three counts of paying for the sexual services, and four counts of attempting to do so.
-He is believed to be only the second person to be convicted since the offence of purchasing sex was introduced in 2015, under legislation designed to curb human trafficking.
+Last week, Belfast man Ronnie McCaughey, 70, was handed a conditional discharge after being charged with three counts of paying for sexual services, and four counts of attempting to do so.
+He is believed to be only the second person to be convicted under the sex buyer law since 2018.
+The legislation, brought by Lord Morrow, is designed to curb demand for sex trafficking.

 It is unclear why authorities are not doing more to convict men who paid for sex with vulnerable women.
 Data obtained by CARE shows that men visiting brothels where victims of trafficking and sexual exploitation were kept were let off with cautions or discretionary disposals.
 Tim Cairns, CARE’s policy lead on commercial sexual exploitation, says the approach helps criminal gangs: